 - Cultivate positive health habits.

-- Take positive action – regular action that moves you closer towards your dreams.
+- Take positive action – regular action that moves you closer to your dreams.

 Of course, it’s not possible to stay positive all the time.
 We all have our moments of sadness and despair.
 They’re actually healthy for the psyche and act as a behavior-correction system.
 The key, however, is to feel positive most of the time.